GENERAL INFORMATION

 Required documents

-2. Non-working residence visa application formIt opens in new window.
+2. Non-working residence visa application form.
 Each applicant must complete and sign a copy of the EX-01 form, filling in each of its sections.
 Follow the instructions.

 3. Photograph.
 A recent, passport-size, colour photograph, taken against a light background, facing forward, without dark or reflective glasses, or any garments concealing the oval of the face.